bojinda/daily-wakeup-song/README.md

 # Daily Wake-Up Song

 Remember clock radios?
-They were great for waking up to a new song every day!
+They were great for waking up to a random song every day!
 This project brings back that experience by generating a new daily wake-up song for you!

 Automated daily wake-up song generation using **Ollama**, **ComfyUI**, and **ACE-Step 1.5**.